WE KNOW YOU'RE READY FOR THE NEXT CHALLENGE

-Discover new passions, journeys, and lifelong connections through thousands of meaningful moments at a U.S. News & World Report Top 10 public school in the South.
+Prepare for a meaningful life and career at a U.S. News & World Report Top 5 public university in the South.

 Moton Legacy Scholarship recipient James Bennet ’21 has already demonstrated his dedication to helping others learn.
 He has served as a peer mentor and participated in Longwood’s “Call Me MISTER Program,” which aims to increase the number of male teachers in Virginia.
 A future educator, James looks forward to inspiring his own students.

 Learn more about James’ inspiring moment

 Haleigh Pannell ’20 was the first woman of color elected as Longwood’s Student Government Association president.
 Inspired by her role, her goal now is to continue in public service by earning a Ph.D. in social policy.

 The G.A.M.E.
 (Greatest Athletic March Event), when Longwood students march through Farmville showing off their Lancer pride, is just one of several annual events during which students make lasting connections.

 Learn more about other moments at the G.A.M.E.

 local nonprofits and charities where Lancers volunteer each year

 Clubs and Organizations